Skip to content

 5. Redraw facilities

-As we've mentioned, you might have the option to make extra payments on your home loan, when you can afford to.
-That's great - it brings down the length of your loan.
+As we mentioned earlier, you might have the option to make extra payments on your home loan when you can afford to—and that's great, because it can shorten the life of your loan.

-But what if you get stuck?
-What if you make an extra repayment and then an unexpected expense rears its head, and the money is gone?
+But what if something unexpected comes up?
+What if you make an extra repayment and then a big expense rears its head—only to realise that money’s already locked away in your loan?

-A redraw facility allows you to withdraw that extra money, if you need it.
-Any amount you've paid over and above your regular repayment commitments can be taken out and used for other things.
+A redraw facility lets you access any extra repayments you’ve made, if you need to.
+It means you can withdraw money you’ve paid above your regular loan repayments and use it for other things (although some conditions may apply).
 Some banks, like Up, don't charge a fee to do this, though be mindful that those savings you made earlier will be lost.

 6. The difference between redraw and offset

-We can hear you asking - isn't that just an offset account?
-It's true that there are similarities, but they're not the same.
+It's true that there are similarities between the two, but they're not the same.

 An offset account is yours.
 It's money you never actually pay towards your home loan.
-It stays in its separate account and you use it to buy what you need, like a regular transaction account.
-You can have your wages paid directly into it, unlike a mortgage account.
-As long as there's money in the account, you'll pay less interest than you would if it was empty.
+It stays in its own separate account and you can use it to buy what you need, like a regular transaction account.
+You can also have your wages paid directly into it, unlike a mortgage account.
+As long as there's money in the account, you'll pay less interest than you would if it were empty.

 Up Home learning centre.